Computing education: Teaching methods

-Algorithm Visualization
+Algorithm visualization

-Example of Data Visualization that illustrates an algorithm to generate partitions.
+Example of data visualization that illustrates an algorithm to generate partitions.

 It can be difficult to effectively teach the interactive components of computing or the way an algorithm works with static text and images that are popular in textbooks and lectures.
 Instructors often utilize document cameras or classroom boards to draw out the processes and supplement the verbal explanation.
 The drawings are subject to frequent changes throughout the walkthrough of the process, causing challenges for students to grasp the concepts.
-To combat this problem, an interest in Algorithm Visualization has developed to demonstrate dynamic systems.
+To combat this problem, an interest in Algorithm visualization has developed to demonstrate dynamic systems.

-Algorithm Visualization dates back to the early 1980’s with Baecker's Sorting Out Sorting.
+Algorithm visualization dates back to the early 1980’s with Baecker's Sorting Out Sorting publication.
 If used effectively, it can graphically demonstrate different states of algorithms in engaging ways.
 This helps students focus on the conceptual aspects of a process without worrying about the implementation such as memory addresses and specific function calls.
 Increased use of algorithm visualization engagement by students typically results in better learning for the students.

-Algorithm Visualization can be used for a myriad of different topics.
+Algorithm visualization can be used for a myriad of different topics.
 Data structures, graph algorithms, and sorting algorithms are all examples of computation based concepts where students can benefit from learning about with the aid of an algorithm visualization.